By John Hoffman

 Such thoughts were also present during Stuart Shanker’s final keynote.
 The talk was entitled Prosocial Restoration but it was really more of a Self-Reg-rooted look at racist attitudes and why it is so hard to extinguish them.
 He argued persuasively that a key part of our problem is that we’ve tended to look at eradicating racist attitudes largely in rational terms, something we can educate and debate our way out of.

-Stuart went on to talk about how we need to address societal and individual “dysregulation,” something that occurs when our brain/body systems are so preoccupied in dealing with chronic excess stress that our capacity for rational and moral thinking are compromised, an idea Stuart expands on in his most recent book Reframed: Self-Reg for a Just Society and in our online Level 2 certificate course Reframed: Masters of Self-Reg Reframing.
+Stuart went on to talk about how we need to address societal and individual “dysregulation,” something that occurs when our brain/body systems are so preoccupied in dealing with chronic excess stress that our capacity for rational and moral thinking are compromised, an idea Stuart expands on in his most recent book Reframed: Self-Reg for a Just Society.

 So combatting racist attitudes is not only about easing dysregulated red brains, but also harnessing them in a way that helps set the stage for positive irrational feelings, like a sense of shared humanity and caring.